-Opening balance as previously reported
+Opening balance as previously reported -

-Opening balance as restated

-Add: Expenditure identified - current Less: amount written off 3,348,006
+Opening balance as restated Add: Expenditure identified - current Less: amount written off 3,348,006 - - -

-Closing balance
+Closing balance 3,348,006

-3,348,006

-Unauthorised expanditure for the case of

-Unauthorised expenditure for the 2020 financial year under review amounts to R3 348 006 (2019; R - ) which was a result of provision for impairment on the debtors which was more than budgeted.
-During the financial year under review, the council writes off expenditure of an amount of R- (2019; R-) relating to the prior years unauthorised expenditure.
+Unauthorised expenditure for the 2020 financial year under review amounts to R3 348 006 (2019: R -) which was a result of provision for impairment on the debtors which was more than budgeted.
+During the financial year under review, the council writes off expenditure of an amount of R- (2019: R-) relating to the prior years unauthorised expenditure.